smaikkeli/audiovisu/README.md

 # Self reflection

 This course has been a welcomed breath of fresh air.
-Creating generative art is for me, a completely new perspective on coding, and not helped me clarify a lot of mathematical and algorithmic concepts, but also pursue my artistic skills.
+Creating generative art is for me, a completely new perspective on coding, and has helped me clarify a many athematical and algorithmic concepts, but also pursue my artistic skills.
 I have tried to get myself doing creative coding multiple times before, but have not just been able to.
 This course forced me to learn concepts and actually make the code myself, instead of looking at other peoples works on instagram and thinking "yeah I know how to do that".

-Since my previous knowledge on data structures, algorithms, and programming paradigms, I was able to immediately jump into making the sketches.
+Due to my previous knowledge on data structures, algorithms, and programming paradigms, I was able to immediately jump into making the sketches.
 I also found ChatGPT to be really good in helping me get started with a lot of the projects, and teaching how to calculate distance a set of points laying on a parametric equation.

+Check out rest of the sketches I did on the github page.